gvart/gvart.github.io/content/post/2023/native_spring_boot_aws_lambda.md

 +++
-author = "Hugo Authors"
+author = "Vladlen Gladis"
-title = "Markdown Syntax Guide" date = "2019-03-11"
+title = "AWS Lambda using Spring Boot 3 and GraalVM" date = "2023-02-10"
-description = "Sample article showcasing basic Markdown syntax and formatting for HTML elements." featured = true tags = [
+description = "How to build an AWS Lambda using Spring Boot 3 with GraalVM and custom runtime." featured = true keywords = [
-    "markdown",
-    "css",
-    "html",
-    "themes",
-    "featured"
+    "springboot",
+    "springboot3",
+    "graalvm",
+    "aws",
+    "serverless"
 ]
+tags = [
+    "springboot",
+    "graalvm",
+    "aws",
+    "serverless"
+]
 categories = [
-    "themes",
-    "syntax",
+    "Cloud"
 ]
-series = ["Themes Guide"]
-aliases = ["migrate-from-jekyl"]
-thumbnail = "images/building.png"
+thumbnail = "/images/post1_native_aws_lambda/thumbnail.png"
 +++

-This article offers a sample of basic Markdown syntax that can be used in Hugo content files, also it shows whether basic HTML elements are decorated with CSS in a Hugo theme.
+In this blog post, we'll dive into the world of serverless computing and show how to create an AWS Lambda function with custom runtime using **Spring Boot 3** and **GraalVM**.
+We'll be using Github Actions for building and testing our code, and deploying it to AWS using the Serverless Application Model (SAM).

+By the end of this tutorial, you'll have a solid understanding of how to create a scalable and efficient serverless application using modern technology.
+So let's get started!"

 <!--more-->

-## Headings
+## Prerequisite

 The following HTML `<h1>`—`<h6>` elements represent six levels of section headings. `<h1>` is the highest section level while `<h6>` is the lowest.